Download Grant Procedure flow chart

 Countries will also publish the translations in their national language.

 When validation is complete, the patent will be in force in each of your selected countries.
 It must then be renewed every year, and we can of course deal with this for you if you wish.
+If the patent has been registered as a UP, renewal fees for the UP are payable to the EPO.
 We pay renewal fees directly to many patent offices, to minimise cost.

 A European patent application can result in patents in some East European states which are not members of the EPC, but are known as the “extension” countries.
 It is also possible for European patents to have an effect in certain non-European countries (so-called "validation" countries).
 At grant of the patent, at least a translation of the claims must be filed locally.